Do You Have Unfiled Tax Returns?

 The chances of criminal prosecution for non-filing are small; for most, the real concern is compounding penalties and interest on back taxes owed.

 If you don’t file back taxes, the IRS may file on your behalf.
-This is called a Substitute for Return (SFR), and often it will not work in your favor.
+This is called a Substitute for Return (SFR), and often it won’t work in your favor.
 A substitute filing is an estimate and may be incorrect on many levels.
 The filing status and tax rates may be wrong; the IRS will often omit dependents, deductions for interest, charitable contributions and business expenses.

 If the IRS determines that you owe back taxes, they will bill you for the taxes owed, plus penalties and interest.
 The best way to avoid IRS errors on substitute filings is by filing past due tax returns.